cfwheels/wheels-cli/docs/configuration.md

 ## Config Set

-Set configuration values for your CFWheels application.
+Set configuration values for your Wheels application.

 ### Usage